cse-labs/res-edge-labs/docs/Res-Edge-Overview.md

 ## Summary

-ResEdge plans to address the major challenges of operating apps across many clusters by providing a composition of complementary tools:
+Res-Edge plans to address the major challenges of operating apps across many clusters by providing a composition of complementary tools:

 1. Inventory
    1. Organize clusters by business hierarchies